Fabian5150/Milestones/README.md

 #### `npm i` and `npm start`

 ## The App idea
-I had the idea of making a productivity App, where you can create different Tree structures to plan progressing in different skills, which is exactly what you can do with this App.
+I had the idea of making a productivity App, where you can create different tree structures to plan progressing in different skills, which is exactly what you can do with this App.
 You can create categories and create trees in those categories, where you can have multiple steps (simple checkbox or counter) in a tree structure.
 The app displays all your trees in different ways.
 (You can search for a tree via searchbar or can scroll through them in different kinds of sorted lists.